opncell/opncell/docs.md

 ## Uninstalling OPNcell

-To uninstall the package, run pkg install os-cellular-devel in the console.
+To uninstall the package, run pkg remove os-cellular-devel in the console.